-I am still captivated by the cozy charm of Copenhagen after a taking a brief trip there earlier this week.
+I am still captivated by the cozy charm of Copenhagen after taking a brief trip there earlier this week.

 In order to convey the wonderful experience of a young independent traveler in Denmark’s quaint capital city, I’ve made a list of some things I learned during my visit.